Notice: This page requires JavaScript to function properly.

 bookIntroduction to Integrals

-Integration is a fundamental concept in calculus that helps us compute the total accumulation of a quantity, such as areas under curves.
-It plays a key role in data science, from probability distributions to optimization.
+Integration is a fundamental concept in calculus that represents the total accumulation of a quantity, such as the area under a curve.
+It is essential in data science for calculating probability distributions, cumulative values, and optimization.

 The basic integral of a power function follows this rule: